 Analysis and Test Results

-At OutdoorGearLab, we are very hard on our camping gear.
-Sleep is important, so when you depend on a tent to keep you warm, comfortable, and dry at night, you want to be sure that it handles a lot.
-Rooftop tents are technical products, and there are a lot of moving parts.
-We were sure to uncover every detail when determining the overall value and performance of these products.
+We are very hard on our camping gear.
+Sleep is essential, so when you depend on a tent to keep you warm, comfortable, and dry at night, you want to be sure that it can handle a lot.
+Rooftop tents are technical products, and there are many moving parts, so we were diligent in uncovering every detail when determining these products' overall value and performance.

 The metric scores are meant to help you determine which tent is right for you.
-Some metrics, like Ease of Conversion, are going to encompass an average time along with other innovations or features that make this process easier.
+Some metrics, like Ease of Conversion, will encompass an average time along with other innovations or features that make this process easier.
 Other metrics, like Space and Comfort, combine quantitative measurements of the product, like maximum roof height, with a more qualitative description of how comfortable the mattress is.

-If you're shopping on a budget, the Smittybilt Overlander offers a very comfortable mattress and some great accessories like a rubber boot bag and LED lights.
-With the lower price tag there are some downsides regarding convenience and how much effort is required for assembly and installation.
+If you're shopping on a budget, the Smittybilt Overlander offers a very comfortable mattress and some great accessories, such as a rubber boot bag and LED lights.
+With the lower price tag, there are some downsides regarding convenience and how much effort is required for assembly and installation.
 That said, as long as you can deal with a few less convenient parts of the process, you'll still get a quality tent that is built to last.

 Space and Comfort